-What we feared about donors is now black-and-white real: social media support does not translate to any sort of NEW donation.
-Period.
+Social media support does not necessarily translate to any sort of NEW donation.

 A study done by the University of British Columbia’s Sauder School of Business was simple, yet telling.
 First, they asked people to engage by supporting a charity online (liking it on Facebook, following it on Twitter or Instagram) and then asked them to donate money.
 Did people donate?
 Nope.
 The Daily Mail writes that the “giving public endorsement satisfies the desire to look good to others, reducing the urgency to give later.”